Scientific Name: Picoides borealis

+Despite their name, Red-cockaded woodpeckers are mostly black and white with a large, bright white cheek patch and a bold black stripe on the lower border of the check.
 The common name came into use during the early 1800’s when ‘cockade’ was regularly used to refer to a ribbon or other ornament worn on a hat.
 Female Red-cockaded Woodpeckers (RCWs) lack the red cockade.
 Juvenile males have a red ‘patch’ in the center of their black crown.
 This patch disappears during the fall of their first year at which time their ‘red-cockades’ appear.

 The Red-cockaded Woodpecker (RCW) is a territorial, non-migratory species.
 The RCWs social system is more complex than most species of birds; individuals live in groups normally consisting of a breeding pair and zero to four male (rarely female) offspring from previous years.
 These offspring, know as “helpers” assist in incubating eggs and brooding and feeding nestlings produced by the breeding pair.
 The RCW social system is referred to as a cooperative breeding system, that is, the breeding pair receives assistance from offspring in the raising of young.
 In mid-April, the female RCW usually lays a clutch of three to five white eggs in the breeding male’s roost cavity.
 Eggs hatch after 10-12 days of incubation (among the shortest incubation in birds) and nestlings fledge from the nest cavity 24-27 days after hatching.
 RCW nestlings are altricial, that is, they do not have feathers when hatched and their eyes are not open.
 They require a lot of care from parents and helpers who will feed the nestlings and clean the cavity of waste during the nestling period.
 In contrast, quail are precocial; they hatch fully feathered and are able to feed themselves when led to food by the parent.
 After fledging, the nestlings continue to be fed by adults for up to six months at which time the majority of fledglings disperse from the territory where they hatched.
 Mortality is high (68%) for female fledglings as they disperse to search for breeding vacancies.
 Male fledglings either disperse or remain on their natal territory to become helpers.
 Annual mortality is also high (57%) for male fledglings.
 Although re-nesting may occur if a clutch or brood is lost, RCWs typically have only one successful nesting attempt annually.
 Double brooding (two successful nests in one breeding season) has been documented but is extremely rare.